-Eid Al-Adha is referred to as Eid Al-Kabir—the "Big Holiday"—because of its tremendous significance to Muslims.
+Eid al-Adha is also referred to as Eid al-Kabir—the "Big Holiday"—because of its tremendous significance to Muslims.
 One of two main Islamic holidays, it marks the end of hajj rituals and traditionally lasts for three days.
 Feasting and visiting friends and family are integral to the celebration.

-It's Moroccan tradition to prepare organ meats such as the liver and heart on the day of the slaughter.
-Subsequent days include more meat-intensive dishes (such as mechoui, steamed lamb, and Mrouzia) that might be too expensive to serve other times of the year.
+It's Moroccan tradition to prepare organ meats such as liver and heart on the day of the slaughter.
+Subsequent days include more meat-intensive dishes (such as mechoui, steamed sheep's head, and mrouzia) that might be too expensive to serve at other times of the year.

 Moroccans tend to use every part of the animal, and there are special dishes that use the head, tail, intestines, stomach, and feet.
 Even the brains, fat, and testicles don't go to waste.